teacodema/git-workshop/README.md

     > git log

-the result should like this
+the result should look like this

 ![image info](./img/gitlog.png)